 (However, its root is really almost certainly in the Chong Mai vessel.)

 From that point in the low abdomen it goes down to its first surface point at Conception Vessel 1, which lies in front of the anus and, in women, behind the vulva.

 From there it rises up within the abdomen to meet with many other zangfu energies, including the Liver, Kidney, Spleen and Small Intestine.

 Even when it seems to terminate at Conception Vessel 24, its path hasn’t finished.
 In fact is winds round the mouth and terminates just below the eyes at Stomach point 1.

 So conception vessel points also cover the face and cheeks, and when I’m treating points along the Stomach Channel on the face I am also using my knowledge of the Conception Vessel to help them act more effectively.

-Another branch, which you can't see in the picture, descends in the abdomen and then rises up the spine.
-That matches the Governor channel, which also travels up the the spine, but has a branch that spreads up the front of the body.
+Another branch, which you can’t see in the picture, descends in the abdomen and then rises up the spine.
+That matches the Governor channel, which also travels up the the spine.

 From this you can see that Governor and Conception vessels are really intertwined, in fact two branches of the same vessel.